 Note: If you find it easy to make iris canes but hard to shape eyeball in the next step and you want your eyes for miniature dolls and figures, you may want to bake the iris canes and cut fine slices which you can inset into eyes set into a miniature doll's head.
 You can use a coating of glaze to round the surface of the eye to make it match the white of an uncured eyeball after you have cured the doll's head.Continue to 8 of 11 below.

 Add the Eye White to the Miniature Eye Cane and Cut Sections for Eyes

-To make eyes with whites for miniature dolls and figures, or to make eyeballs for Halloween scenes, roll the eyewhite or bloodshot eye mixture you made in the beginning into a layer roughly the same diameter as the iris cane you made in the previous steps.
-Carefully trim and wrap the eye white layer around your iris cane, and roll the cane gently and evenly with an acrylic stamping block or other hard surface to set the white layer firmly against the colored iris cane.
-Set the eye cane aside to... firm up.
+To make eyes with whites for miniature dolls and figures, or to make eyeballs for Halloween scenes, roll the eye white or bloodshot eye mixture you made in the beginning into a layer roughly the same diameter as the iris cane you made in the previous steps.
+Carefully trim and wrap the eye white layer around your iris cane, and roll the cane gently and evenly with an acrylic stamping block or another hard surface to set the white layer firmly against the colored iris cane.
+Set the eye cane aside... to firm up.

 09 of 11